idealistspace/react-native-android-file-util/README.md

 You can download this repo and install it through local:
 `$ npm install ./wherever-you-save-it`

-You want this published?
-Let me know, and I can do the leg work.

 ### Mostly automatic installation

 `$ react-native link react-native-android-file-util`